Video games in the United States: Take-Two Interactive

-Activision Blizzard is world's largest independent first-party publisher.
-Activision Blizzard is also the largest video game company in the Americas and Europe in terms of revenue and market capitalization.
-It was founded in July 2008 through the merger of two video game publishers, Activision and Blizzard Entertainment.
-Activision Blizzard is the company that makes and owns some of the most popular video games in the industry, including Call of Duty, Overwatch, World of Warcraft, Crash Bandicoot, Hearthstone, Candy Crush, and Diablo.
-Microsoft announced its intent to acquire Activision Blizzard for $68.7 billion on January 18, 2022.
-If approved, Activision Blizzard would become a division of Xbox Game Studios.
-Call of Duty: Modern Warfare II became the fastest selling and most profitable Call of Duty game of all time, grossing over $1 billion in just 10 days.

 Electronic Arts (EA)

-American video game developer Electronic Arts (EA) is based in Redwood City, California.
+Electronic Arts (EA) is the world's largest independent video game publisher by revenue and market value.
+American video game developer Electronic Arts is based in Redwood City, California.
 Trip Hawkins, an Apple employee, founded the business in May 1982.
-It was a pioneer in the early home computer gaming market and referred to the designers and programmers behind its games as "software artists."
+It was a pioneer in the early home computer gaming market and referred to the designers and programmers behind its games as "software artists".
 With 12,900 video game developers, Electronic Arts is one of the biggest video game publishers in the world.
 Respawn Entertainment, BioWare, Dice, PopCap, are some of the studies under Electronic Arts.
-With the success of EA Sports and game series such as FIFA, NHL, NBA Live and Madden NFL, Dragon Age, Mass Effect, Dead Space, Star Wars Jedi Electronic Arts become one the biggest video game companies in the world.
+With the success of EA Sports and game series such as FIFA, NHL, NBA Live, Madden NFL, Dragon Age, Mass Effect, Dead Space, and Star Wars Jedi, Electronic Arts became one of the biggest video game companies in the world.

+Microsoft Gaming

+Microsoft Corporation's gaming division led by Phil Spencer, CEO of Microsoft Gaming.
+Microsoft Gaming consists of Activision Blizzard, Xbox Game Studios, and Bethesda Softworks.
+It is the third-largest gaming company worldwide by revenue and the largest video game employer in the United States.